 In cases where international applicants have completed their coursework at non-U.S. universities very familiar to the faculty in a given program, external transcript evaluation may be waived if the following conditions are met:

-1. The request for waiver is approved by the Provost and Vice President for Academic Affairs after consultation with the Dean of the Graduate School and the Dean of the appropriate college.
+- The request for waiver is approved by the vice president for academic affairs after consultation with the graduate dean and the dean of the appropriate college.

 Full-Time Requirements for F-1 International Students